olinbg/olinbg.com/content/articles/BashForWindows/2016_05_06_pelican-python-bash.md

 ## Installing Python

 The Python installation is far less involved, though you'll need to install directly (sudo apt-get) rather than using a virtual environment.
-This is due to an issue around symlinks in Bash for Windows (details are [here](https://github.com/Microsoft/BashOnWindows/issues/201)).
-In the future, once this issue is addressed, virtual environments should work without issue.
+This is due to an issue around symlinks in Bash for Windows (details are [here](https://github.com/Microsoft/BashOnWindows/issues/201)).  **UPDATE** - looks like the fix is in the latest build, give it a shot!

 The following command gets python and pip up and running.